USFWS/Science_Applications_Metadata_Guidance/README.md

 ## Overview

-This project was created to develop a Science Applications Metatata Guidance documentation.
+This project was created to develop a Science Applications Metadata Guidance documentation.
-The documentation will be developed using Quarto (https://quarto.org/) within the R.RStudio environment.
+The documentation will be developed using Quarto (https://quarto.org/) within the RStudio environment.

 ### Requirements